flyg3r/EASResources/Templates (VSDC)/readme.md

 ## Prerequisites
 In order to properly use and edit these files, you will need the following:
 - EASyPLUS: VCR EAS font
-- NPAS/AlertReady DASDEC: Luxi Mono Bold
+- NPAS/AlertReady DASDEC: Luxi Mono Bold font
-- NPAS/AlertReady Scroll Variant: Arial Bold
+- NPAS/AlertReady Scroll Variant: Arial Bold font